 His dancing breaks beyond the mind’s control.” – Farid al-Din Attar, The Conference of the Birds

-In the Spring of 2018, with support from a Building Bridges grant from the Doris Duke Foundation for Islamic Art, and a Live Arts Boston grant from The Boston Foundation, an In the Lab grant from Theater Communications Group, a Jacob’s Pillow Choreographers’ Residency, the Boston Center for the Arts has commissioned ANIKAYA Dance Theater to create The Conference of the Birds.
+In the Spring of 2018, with support from a Building Bridges grant from the Doris Duke Foundation for Islamic Art, a Live Arts Boston grant from The Boston Foundation, an In the Lab grant from Theater Communications Group, a Jacob’s Pillow Choreographers’ Residency, the Boston Center for the Arts has commissioned ANIKAYA Dance Theater to create The Conference of the Birds.
 Conference of the Birds will be an evening-length movement theater work inspired by the epic poem of Farid Ud din Attar, and embodying stories gathered from modern-day refugees and other migrants.